BostonTechnologies/scala-zookeeper-client/README.markdown

 ### Boston Technologies Additions

-The watcher passed in at construction time is now known as a 'session watcher'; it will be notified of the 'SyncConnected' and 'Expired' events.
-This allows you to explicitly take steps in your application in a single place to deal with session expiration.
+The watcher passed in at construction time is now known as a 'session watcher' as it will be notified of the 'SyncConnected' and 'Expired' events.
+This allows you to explicitly take steps in your application from a central location to deal with session expiration.
 We've also added:

 * Optionally turn on/off auto reconnect logic since Apache recommends treating 'Session Expired' as a catastrophic event
 * Facade over the configuration parameters to make client cleaner